brightzheng100/springboot-swagger-jpa-appsody-stack/README.md

 Templates are used to initialize your application project to quickly start development.

-For now, there is only one template named "`default`", which is also the default template of the Stack.
+For now, there is only one template named `default`, which is also the default template of the Stack.

 Once initialized, by syntax of `appsody init [<REPO>/]<STACK> [<TEMPLATE>]` , the template will help you scaffold a runnable application with following file structure: